ettebaDwop/Darey_Project9/README.md

 - This line was added after configuring Jenkins to work with the NFS Server using Open SSH.
 - This is the next attempt as the first didnt succed but threw an unstable error.
+- Another attempt.
+This time I set the timeout to 0.